Orbitnest/orbitnest_studio_flutter/docs/02_implementation_plan.md

 ## Overview

 This document outlines the comprehensive implementation plan for creating an OrbitNest Flutter package that serves as a drop-in replacement for Supabase.
-The package will use the BLoC pattern for state management and provide all the functionality needed to interact with the OrbitNest Studio backend.
+The package will use the BLoC pattern for state management and provide essential functionality needed to interact with the OrbitNest Studio backend.

+**Scope**: This package focuses on **client-side operations only**:
+- **Authentication**: Complete user authentication system
+- **Database Operations**: CRUD operations (Create, Read, Update, Delete) only - no table management
+- **Edge Functions**: Function invocation only - no function management

+**Not Included**:
+- Database management (creating tables, RLS policies, schema management)
+- Edge function management (creating, updating, deleting functions)
+- Logging and monitoring (server-side operations)
+- Admin operations

 ## Project Structure